tasal9/ZamAI/Building-Neovim.md

 ### Windows / MSVC PowerShell

-To build from the command line (i.e., invoke the `cmake` commands yourself),
+To build from the command line (i.e. invoke the `cmake` commands yourself),

 1. Ensure you have the Visual Studio environment variables, using any of the following:
     - Using the [Visual Studio Developer Command Prompt or Visual Studio Developer PowerShell](https://learn.microsoft.com/en-us/visualstudio/ide/reference/command-prompt-powershell?view=vs-2022)